Clarisa De la Garza

 Biography

 Clarisa De la Garza grew up in Mission, TX.
-She graduated Magna Cum Laude with a Bachelor’s degree in music performance (clarinet) from the University of Texas Rio Grande Valley in 2017.
-She is currently pursuing a Master’s degree in music performance (clarinet) at the University of Texas San Antonio and teaches part time at the Musical Arts Center of San Antonio as a clarinet and piano instructor.
-In 2016 she was the winner of UTRGV’s annual concerto competition, and in 2022 she was the winner of UTSA’s annual concerto competition.
+She began her private clarinet studies under Dr. Bill O’Neil at the University of Texas Pan American at the age of thirteen.
+She graduated Magna Cum Laude with a Bachelor’s degree in music performance from the University of Texas Rio Grande Valley in 2017, and graduated with a Master’s degree in clarinet performance from the University of Texas at San Antonio in 2024.
+She currently teaches at the Musical Arts Center of San Antonio as a clarinet and piano instructor.
+In 2016 she was the winner of UTRGV’s annual concerto competition for her performance of Weber’s “Concertino in E-flat Major, Op.
+26” and in 2022 she was the winner of UTSA’s annual concerto competition for her performance of Debussy’s “Premiere Rhapsodie”.